hyili/KoreHTTP/README.md

 - nc not work => Resolved
 - HTTP/1.0 should actively close connection => too slow for master to close() => Resolved
 - message out-of-order issue, if the event is handled by different thread => Resolved
+- multithreaded server end still have some issue => Resolved
-- server end still have some issue => Resolved
+- single thread server end still have some issue => Resolved
+- data structore can still be optimized - make use of cache
+- return message can still be optimized - reduce branch
+- add compiler optimization option -O